Skip to searchSkip to main content

 • Cut the watermelon into small chunks.
 You can serve horses small cubes of whole melon, rind and all, or eat the fruit yourself and just offer your horses the rind.
 Either way, chop it into small pieces to reduce the risk of choking.

-• Serve in a bucket or feed pan.
+• Serve in a feed bucket or feed pan.
 Watermelon is juicy, so feeding it by hand can be dangerous.
 Your fingers will end up smelling delicious, and your horse might accidentally take a bite.

 • Or use a foraging toy.
 A bucket of watermelon provides a few minutes of enjoyment, but watermelon in a foraging toy like a treat ball, like the Shires Equestrian Products Ball Horse Feeder, can keep your horse occupied and happy for much longer.
 (Choose a foraging toy that can be easily washed—it’ll be sticky after being filled with watermelon.)